Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

-"Journalists should do fact-checking, and question their leaders," says Indian journalist Rajdeep Sardesai.
-"Rather than getting caught in right-versus-left debates, we should ask: are you right or wrong?"
+"Journalists should do fact-checking, and question their leaders," says Indian journalist Sardesai.
+"Rather than getting caught up in debates, we should ask: are you right or wrong?"

 DW: When it comes to COVID 19, people rely on news outlets for almost all their information.
 As an experienced journalist, what is your assessment of the role of journalism in times of the corona pandemic?